magic9911/litecoin/doc/zmq.md

     $ ./configure --disable-zmq (other options)

-To actually enable operation, one must set the appropriate options on the command line or in the configuration file.
+To actually enable operation, one must set the appropriate options on the commandline or in the configuration file.

 ## Usage